Japanese cruiser Myōkō: Fate

 In February 1945, the harbor commander reported that Myōkō was irreparable at Singapore without more materials, and impossible to tow to Japan.
-He recommended that Myōkō be kept in Singapore as a floating anti-aircraft battery, and this suggestion was approved.
+He recommended that Myōkō be kept in Singapore as a floating antiaircraft battery, and this suggestion was approved.
 Both Myōkō and Takao were targeted by British midget submarine attacks on 26 July, but survived the war.

 Myōkō formally surrendered to Royal Navy units on 21 September 1945, and was subsequently towed to the Strait of Malacca and scuttled off Port Swettenham, Malaya (near present-day Port Klang, Malaysia) at 3°5′N 100°40′E on 8 July 1946, near submarines I-501 and I-502.